coder-mike/microvium/readme.md

 In the current design, a VM cannot exceed 16 kB of ROM or RAM usage (excluding the engine itself).

+Only a [subset of JavaScript](./doc/supported-language.md) is currently supported, and there are some deviations from the standard.

 ## Usage

 A quick example usage on a desktop host is as follows: